xtcheng/bandit-algorithm/readme.md

 - ```env_non_stationary```: The default environment for MAB with breakpoints.
 Is is provided several sets of distributions for the arms and the timesteps (breakpoints) at which to change to the next set.
 - ```EnvParabola```: An environment for online convex optimization strategies.
 The underlying function is parabola-like and its parameters oscillate slightly after a couple of turns if set to do so.
 Depending on what the agent is allowed to do, it may return the current function.
 - ```EnvMultiOutput```: The default environment for multi-objective MAB, where feedback is multi-dimensional and the agent has to minimize the generalized gini index of the total feedback.
+- ```EnvMultiOutputBernoulli```: Like the above, but interprets the provided mu as probabilities and only returns 0 or 1.
 - ```EnvMultiOutputNonStationary```: Like ```EnvMultiOutput``` but supports breakpoints like in ```env_non_stationary```.
 This means that the optimal mix of actions will likely change at fixed timesteps, and this environment will recalculate it then.
 - ```EnvMultiOutputRandomized```: Like ```EnvMultiOutput``` but the noise and the expected costs per arm and dimension are uniform drawn randomly _on each reset_.